iamjpsonkar/Youtube_trending/README.md

-#To run the application use these commands in gitpod linux terminal
+#To run the application use these commands in terminal

 virtualenv -p python3 venv